Approximate Nearest Neighbors in the Space of Persistence Diagrams: Finding Approximate Nearest Neighbors

 Next, we consider some properties of $\bigds$, specifically, that collisions on a level of the data structure with a fine resolution imply collisions between the same diagrams on levels with coarser resolutions.
 To simplify notation, for $Q\in \dgms$ and $i \in \Z_{\geq 0}$, we let $\Q_i$ be the diagram obtained from $Q$ by removing all points less than or equal to distance~$\frac{1}{2}\delta_i$ of the diagonal.
+We again mention that all proofs can be found in the appendix.

 \begin{lemma}[Hierarchical Collision] Let $\Gamma \subset \dgms$ be finite.
 Let $Q \in \dgms$ and $P \in \Gamma$.
-Let $j \in \Z_{\geq 0}$ and let $\Q_j$ and $\Q_i$ be the diagrams obtained from $Q$ by removing all points less than or equal to distance~$\frac{1}{2}\delta_j$ (resp., $\frac{1}{2}\delta_i$) of the diagonal.
+Let $j \in \Z_{\geq 0}$ and let $\Q_j$ and $\Q_i$ be the diagrams obtained from~$Q$ by removing all points less than or equal to distance~$\frac{1}{2}\delta_j$ (resp., $\frac{1}{2}\delta_i$) of the diagonal.
 Suppose there exists $P_j \in \delsnapI{j}{P}$ such that~$\keyI{j}{P_j}=\keyI{j}{\Q_j}$ (i.e.,~$P$ and $Q$ collide in level $\Delta_j$), then for any $i < j$, there exists $P_i \in \delsnapI{i}{P}$ such that~$\keyI{i}{P_i}=\keyI{i}{\Q_i}$. \end{lemma}